Forests and Carbon Storage

 U.S. forests currently serve as a carbon 'sink', offsetting approximately 13% of U.S. emissions from burning fossil fuels in 2011, and from 10 to 20% of U.S. emissions each year.
 Climate change may affect the ability of U.S. forests to continue to store and sequester carbon.

-The synthesis discusses these relationships, as well as management options for helping forests maintain or increase their capacity to store carbon, even under future conditions.
+The synthesis discusses the role of forests in carbon sequestration, and management options for helping forests maintain or increase their capacity to store carbon, even under future conditions.

 An archived version of this topic paper is available